gisce/hookshub/README.md

 ## Testing
 All the actions can and will be tested from the parent webhook

+**This script will be used to test any new pull requests**

-The test_hooks script implements a test for all the hooks in .../hooks using a basic request structure by default.
-You must add the resources and profile the right test for any new hook inside that script.
+The test_hooks script implements a test for all the hooks in .../hooks

-This script will be used to test any new pull requests
+This script:
+* Tries to execute each hook in the hooks directory (../project/hooks)
+* Calls each hook with each of the test_data events
+  * For each hook, there must be a test_data for each event that the hook may need located in the testing data directory (..project/test_data/{webhook}/)
+  * The hooks themselves include a function (extended from base webhook) that executes each action for the current event
+* If any of the actions fails with the given arguments, the hook test fails.
+* If any of the hook test fails or cannot be started, the test_hooks fails.

+**!!!
+TODO : Testing action may not execute them the same way as a functional hook may trigger !!!**

 # Webhooks structure

 ## Calling structure

 ```
+hook_parse (checks JSON to find the origin, then instances a webhook)
-webhook (base webhook)
+|------> webhook (base webhook)
+|         |----------> default_action
 |------> github_hook (webhook instance; extends webhook; executable)
 |         |----------> [action/hook](#requirements-for-the-hooks-actions)
 |         |----------> action/hook (for an event of the hook type request)